Lazytangent/thunks_old/README.md

   - Wikipedia thinks...

-    > The term originated as a humorous, incorrect past pariciple of "think".
+    > The term originated as a humorous, incorrect past participle of "think".
     > That is, a "thunk value" becomes available after its calculation routine
     > is thought through, or executed.